rifaterdemsahin/ThanosProxy/1_Journey/README.md

+# All the steps in the journey

-1. Step one pair with team members
+- 1. Step one pair with team members
-2.Get the code
+- 2. Get the code
-3. Run the code
+- 3. Run the code